FearJoy/analysis-of-algorithms/README.md

 ## Max Subset (MSS)
 The goal of this project was to find the maximum subset of a given set of positive and negative integers.
 The program can be built and run with ``make prog`` and ``prog [input size in thousands] [input_file] [algorithm to use (1-4)] [debug flag, optional]``.
 The algorithms from 1 to 4 are enumeration, better enumeration, divide and conquer, and linear time.
 I have included two test filesm ``testfile1k.txt`` and ``testfile70k.txt``.
 Each file contains 10 sets of integers, each of size 1,000 and 70,000 respectively.

+## Coins
+The goal of this assignment was to calculate the minimum number of coins needed to make a certain value.
+The denominations were give, and the value to be met, and we needed to build a program that would return the count of the least amount of coins needed.
+See the README inside the folder for more details.